-Grants receivable consist primarily of noninterest-bearing amounts due for client services.
-The Organization determines the allowance for uncollectible grants receivable based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
-Grants receivable are written off when deemed uncollectible.
-At December 31, 2019 and 2018, an evaluation of the aging and collectability of receivables indicated that no allowance was necessary.
+The Organization determines the allowance for uncollectible grants receivable and unconditional promises to give based on historical experience, an assessment of economic conditions, and a review of subsequent collections.
+Grants receivable and unconditional promises to give are written off when deemed uncollectible.
+At December 31, 2020 and 2019, an evaluation of the aging and collectability of receivables indicated that no allowance was necessary.